auth0/express-openid-connect/README.md

 See the [examples](https://github.com/auth0/express-openid-connect/blob/master/EXAMPLES.md) for route-specific authentication, custom application session handling, requesting and using access tokens for external APIs, and more.

+### Use of Custom Session Stores and `genid`

+If you create your own session id when using [Custom Session Stores](https://github.com/auth0/express-openid-connect/blob/master/EXAMPLES.md#9-use-a-custom-session-store) by overriding the `genid` configuration, you must use a suitable cryptographically strong random value of sufficient size to prevent collisions and reduce the ability to hijack a session by guessing the session ID.

 ## API Reference

 Explore the express-openid-connect API.